cfe84/provision/README.md

 # How to use it?

 The tool doesn't support all kinds of resources yet.
-To know those supported, go to the `src/Resources` folder.
+To know those supported, type `provision -h`.

 # Why CLI and not ARM templates, Terraform or such tools?